Inability to chill out

 As a product manager, I keep interviewing customers in hopes of figuring out insights that not only solve further problems for the customer, but in turn also impact product metrics (conversion / retention / churn / etc) and ultimately business metrics (profit margins / operating margins / cash flows / etc).

 This customer centric mindset helped us nail superior profits in the closing hours or our experiment, as we discovered that customers wanted paper napkins to clean their hands after using ghee / lighting diyas.
 The insight was a value add as we utilized it into premium pricing for our product.

 The power of persistence and a team

 Having worked with diverse teams / stakeholders as a product manager, I have been a strong believer in teams, with whom I have shared both tough yet happy moments working towards outcomes.
 This experiment brought alive the power of diverse teams yet again.
 E came up with the idea, S ran the supply chain like a slick operations guy, and I as the product manager, did whatever was required to get stuff out.
-I participated in driving the end to end execution, providing a lending hand in the consumer facing messaging as well as supply side, when things got really fast.
+I participated in driving the end to end execution, provided a lending hand in the consumer facing messaging, and supported the supply side, when things got really fast.

 We not only went from zero to one, but ended up making a small yet neat profit from the measly amount we had invested.

 I have been immensely lucky to have executed a crazy experiment like this in collaboration with two amazing people who keep me motivated through their own respective journeys.
 And yes, a mention for one of the best episodes of this wonderful podcast, which keeps my craziness alive, despite life constantly pushing me towards the negative quadrant on the Y axis.